wrx81972/arch_server_notifier_daemon/README.md

 # Arch Server Notifier Daemon

-This app lets you get notification when arch server becomes available again.
-It's written in Rust, ensuring safety and performance.
+This Rust application notifies you when an Arch Linux server becomes available after downtime.

-With time this project will be developed to offer better experience when using in everyday scenarios for arch-based distros users.
+The project now features a modular architecture with monitoring logic separated into its own module.
+The monitoring includes retrying failed connection attempts multiple times with delays, improving reliability.

+Future development aims at enhancing user experience further, including extended configuration options, notification methods, and test coverage — all to provide a robust tool for users of Arch-based distributions.